110119076/The-Daily-Bugle/README.md

 - One time Scheduler (yet to start) => Assigned to Aniket

 - IBMBBAU-4425 Check when this API call (getReKycEligibility) is happening in Rekyc Update when proceed is clicked in the popup => Done

+- Worked on few RAG architectures and pipelines